LeMoN107/GoogleSheetExample/README.md

     }
     ```
 9. Then access the ```triggers``` section on the left side of the Script Editor and run ```edit()``` on the function ```onEdit()```

+#### Debugging Google Script Editor
+* A number of problems may arise if one of the steps detailed above is not completed correctly, as a result, on the script editor make sure to view the console or logger to see error messages

+#### Contact me for errors
+* Discord: LeMoN#8989
+* Email: lemon107gaming@gmail.com